postgrespro/pg_probackup/Documentation.md

 ##### Recovery Target Options

-If [continuous WAL archiving](#setting-up-continuous-wal-archiving) is configured, you can use one of these options together with [restore](#restore) or [validate](#validate) commands to specify the moment up to which the database cluster must be restored.
+If [continuous WAL archiving](#setting-up-continuous-wal-archiving) is configured, you can use one of these options together with [restore](#restore) or [validate](#validate) commands to specify the moment up to which the database cluster must be restored or validated.

     --recovery-target=immediate|latest
 Defines when to stop the recovery: